-The codes for a driverless car come from different sources, which exacerbate its vulnerabilities to cyber attacks.
+The codes for a driverless car come from different sources, which exacerbate its vulnerabilities to cyber-attacks.

-Fareed Baloch of zoom.taxi explained: “A lot can be said about security of driverless cars.
-There several security points that can be compromised – from production of systems (codes) to maintain/ upgrade them.
+Fareed Baloch of zoom.taxi explained: “A lot can be said about the security of driverless cars.
+There several security points that can be compromised – from the production of systems (codes) to maintain/ upgrade them.

 Hacking transport is not a new phenomenon: In January 2008 a tram in Lodz, Poland, veered to the left, despite the driver turning right.
 The tram’s cars came skidding off the rails, although mercifully no one was killed.
 The reason for this incident was not driver error or a technical fault, but a tech-minded teenager who had created a remote transmitter capable of controlling junctions.
-Having spent months studying the rail system, the fourteen year old basically had his own toy train set with real drivers and passengers.
+Having spent months studying the rail system, the fourteen-year-old basically had his own toy train set with real drivers and passengers.
 He had caused the derailment of four trains, simply because he could.

 There is a huge amount of money going into driverless cars from billionaire companies like Google, Apple and Tesla.
 Despite this, Mr Chen said the concept would take at least another five years to take off commercially.

-There are also legal issues surrounding the culpability of drivers vs manufacturers should the vehicle be involved in a collision; something which was raised following the deadly crash of a self driving Uber car in Arizona.
+There are also legal issues surrounding the culpability of drivers vs manufacturers should the vehicle be involved in a collision; something which was raised following the deadly crash of a self-driving Uber car in Arizona.